 Tesla's Model X is the soccer mom or dad's answer to the electric car.
 It's an SUV-style EV capable of seating seven people, but owes a lot of its design to the Model S, especially with that interior display.

 It uniquely features rear Falcon Wing doors (think the Delorean in Back to the Future) that, along with the huge touchscreen inside, will make all your kids think you bought a car from the future.
-There are two models, but three different seating configurations, with additional costs based on your choices.
-Autopilot is included, the full self-driving upgrade option is £5,900.
+There are two models, but three different seating configurations, with additional costs based on your choices for seats.
+Autopilot is included, the full self-driving upgrade option is $7,000/£5,900.

 - Ludicrous Performance: AWD, 305 miles, 0-62mph in 2.7 seconds